How to Pack Books When Moving

 1. Get Rid of Damaged or Unwanted Books

 Before packing up all your books, you should check with your moving company and make sure they have no hidden fees.
-Some moving companies will charge by weight, and unfortunately, that’s going to affect the number of books you can take with you.
+Some moving companies will charge by weight, and unfortunately, that will affect the number of books you can take with you.
 If you find that this is your situation, you have a few options:

 Sell your books

-- Pick out the books you’ve already read or no longer have interest in and sell them!
+- Pick out the books you’ve already read or no longer have an interest in and sell them!
 You can either do this by hosting a yard sale or by selling them on sites like eBay and Amazon.
+If you live near a used book store, they may also give you money back for bringing your books in.

 Donate to a library

 - If you don’t want to go through the hassle of selling your books, you can donate them to your local library.
-You can also start a “free library” in your local neighborhood, and put your books there to share with others.
+You can also start a “little free library” in your local neighborhood and put your books there to share with others.

 Trade with a friend